 The Black Isle has been my home for almost 25 years.
 Before my election in May 2022, I worked in education and have a background in business, policy and politics.
-Over the years, I have served on Fortrose and Rosemarkie Community Council (with two years as Chairperson); led Avoch PS Parent Council and was part of establishing Fortrose and Rosemarkie Trust to prevent the public toilets from closing, serving as a Trustee until just after my election.
+Over the years, I have served on Fortrose and Rosemarkie Community Council (with two years as Chairperson); led Avoch Primary School Parent Council and was part of establishing Rosemarkie and Fortrose Trust to prevent the public toilets from closing, serving as a Trustee until just after my election.

 This website is here to inform and provide regular updates on my schedule for those who don't use social media.
 It's also a way of easily getting in touch.
 Thank you for visiting.